Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Offline Stage: Intent-Preserving and Risk-Aware Service Pre-Planning

 $\bullet$ \textbf{Task payoff: marginal contribution.} To strictly align unilateral task updates with the global objective, we define each task's payoff as its \emph{marginal contribution}\cite{konda2024optimal} to the potential, as given by:

 where $(\varnothing,\bm{a}_{-i})$ means that $s_i$ selects an empty set while others keep unchanged.
-This allows viewing each player as a platform-side distributed decision agent for solving the global pre-plans with low interaction.
-Besides, we define the contrained NE as follow: \begin{Defn}[Constrained NE] A joint strategy $\bm{a}^\star\in\mathcal{A}^{\mathrm{feas}}$ is a (pure-strategy) constrained NE if for any task $s_i\in\bm{\mathcal{S}}$,
+This construction allows each task-side virtual player to act as a distributed decision agent, so that local unilateral updates are exactly aligned with global eSW improvement.
+Besides, we define the constrained NE as follows: \begin{Defn}[Constrained NE] A joint strategy $\bm{a}^\star\in\mathcal{A}^{\mathrm{feas}}$ is a (pure-strategy) constrained NE if for any task $s_i\in\bm{\mathcal{S}}$,

 \end{Defn}

 When an NE is achieved, no individual task can further improve its marginal contribution payoff by unilaterally changing its pre-plan set within the joint feasible region, and thus the offline solution is stable.